 It makes sense that a gaming company like Genera Games would want to incorporate sports into their team building events.
 Given that they spend most of the day seated at a desk, employees look forward to getting outside and playing some quick games of basketball with colleagues.
 It helps them break up their routine and take a much needed breather.
 They use professional outdoor courts for their games, but indoor hoops or even a well-placed waste paper basket could do the trick.

 Congratulations to the team behind Barbie™ Fashion Closet who are celebrating the game's one-year launch anniversary!
 In just one year we've already achieved tens of millions of downloads for this game.
 Play now! https://t.co/aTxsuC8dgP #Barbie #BarbieGame pic.twitter.com/luO3uHoDAp— Genera Games (@GeneraGames) September 12, 2018

 29. Unleash your inner foodie.

 The team at Watershed Communications loves to eat, so they developed a team building event they call Foodie Fridays.
 The day centers around indulging in a food-related class of some kind.
 To date they’ve learned how to make chocolate, stomp grapes, pickle green beans, and even roast their own coffee.
 These experiences are truly unique and employees always look forward to them.
 Even if your group isn’t interested in food-related topics, finding another common point of interest can help turn peers into teams.

 30. Take a page from your kid’s (coloring) book.

 There are lots of (big and small) ways to facilitate relationships that go beyond a trip to the local bar.
-The next time you plan a team-building event, consider the following:
+The next time you plan an event using these team bonding ideas, consider the following: